 Bridging lenders will consider the potential value that the improvements will provide and lend against this uplifted figure.
-They are also happy to lend on properties without a bathroom or kitchen which will be rejected by mortgage lenders on the basis that they are uninhabitable.
+They are also happy to lend on land only and properties without a bathroom or kitchen which will be rejected by mortgage lenders on the basis that they are uninhabitable.

 Planning gain finance provides funds to acquire a plot or building so you can then apply for planning permission.

 There are specific types of finance available for projects that require an element of renovation before exit.
 They are broadly split into two types:

 Mostly aesthetic changes rather than structural. eg decorating, new kitchen, bathroom, windows, central heating.

 Read more on light refurbishment finance

 More involved work including structural changes, anything involving change of use or where consents are needed.

 Read more on heavy refurbishment finance